averychisnall/Jetbot-line-following-program/README.md

 # Jetbot-line-following-program
-A program built for the Jetson Nano which uses the built-in camera to detect a path and follow it.
+A python program built for the Jetson Nano which uses the built-in camera to detect a path and follow it.

 # Process for running the code
 1. Open a CLI